 Human-error remains one of the largest threats to data on a network, as was demonstrated with the Gitlab data loss at the start of this year.
 Staff accidentally deleted a live database and by the time they had cancelled the operation, less than 2% of the 300GB dataset remained, the rest had been permanently deleted.
 The failure of 5 separate backup and replication solutions that followed can also be attributed to human error, the systems having not been implemented or tested correctly.

 Many challenges to data security have a commonality in that the risk to data is presented when data is unstructured.
 Unstructured data refers to data that is not stored or contained in a database or a different type of data structure.
 Unstructured data also stretches to cover data that is stored or accessed on mobile devices and removable media such as a USB storage device.

-46% of organizations in the Cyber Security Breaches Survey 2017 stated that they have BYOD challenges that expose them to cyber security risks.
-Whilst mobile working can be a great asset for many organizations and cloud services make this a possibility, they can be a risky option for organizations who have limited control over when and where content is being accessed.
+46% of organisations in the Cyber Security Breaches Survey 2017 stated that they have BYOD challenges that expose them to cyber security risks.
+Whilst mobile working can be a great asset for many organisations and cloud services make this a possibility, they can be a risky option for organisations who have limited control over when and where content is being accessed.

 As with any removable media, there is a chance that storage devices such as USB and devices such as mobiles or tablets could be lost.
 If encrypted and password protected, this may not cause an immediate issue however, if unencrypted, these represent a serious data breach risk.

 The threat posed by cyber-criminals cannot be ignored and although large and enterprise-scale organisations are more likely to be targeted, all organisations are at risk.
 The truth is that malicious attacks come in many different formats, most of which can be hidden in email, on a seemingly harmless looking webpage or can exploit previously unknown vulnerabilities in technology used by any organisation.